heycarsten/lcbo-api/static/source/news/2014-12-15-whats-next-for-lcbo-api.md

-I don't want to sound like Jimmy Wales here, but outside of simply charging for API access on a subscription model, I'm hard pressed to come up with a way to financially sustain the project.
-The hard costs aren't crazy, right now LCBO API consists of a load balancer, app server cluster, worker server, and database server, it averages about $100/month in hosting costs plus another
-$60/month for AWS, monitoring, and backups.
+I don't want to sound like Jimmy Wales here, but outside of simply charging for API access on a subscription model, I'm hard pressed to come up with a way to financially support the project.
+The hard costs aren't crazy, right now LCBO API consists of a load balancer, app server, worker server, and database server, it averages about $100/month in hosting costs plus another $60/month for AWS, monitoring, and backups.

 Maintaining the crawlers and ensuring updates happen daily and that the data is consistent and of high quality.
 Ensuring performance remains exceptional and